 Do you give courses or teach workshops?

 At present I do not do any teaching.
 The main reason for this is that most people want instruction during the busy summer and autumn months which is also when I do all of my photography and sales in the gallery.
 Life gets too busy during those four months and so I've had to cut back to stay healthy and have not renewed my guiding insurance or park guiding permits.
 What I do offer is an eBook called "Getting Started in Landscape Photography".
 It is exactly what I would teach you if you hired me for a workshop, but instead of costing $350 it is just $14.00!
 You also avoid the pain of putting up with me. :-)

-If you do prefer a workshop to a book, I have two friends in the area that I highly recommend for photography instruction: Jared Gricoskie and James Frank.
+If you do prefer a workshop to a book, I have two friends in the area that I highly recommend for photography instruction: Thomas Mangun who knows and shoots the park about as much as I do and Jared Gricoskie who's an exceptional wildlife guy and a great teacher.
 Both of these guys can help you take your photography to the next level and both know Rocky Mountain National Park very well.
 Book early because their services are very popular.